FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/taisho.md

 It was the 2nd highest-ranking brand in Nintendo's hanafuda lineup, only behind [Daitoryo](/en/hanafuda/manufacturers/nintendo/daitoryo) and followed by [Otafuku](/en/hanafuda/manufacturers/nintendo/otafuku).

-It was also one of Nintendo's oldest registered trademarks for hanafuda decks.
-The oldest surviving reference to the brand was in the Japan Patent Office Records, where the trademark was registered in 1900, a year before even Daitoryo was registered.
+It was also one of Nintendo's four oldest registered trademarks in the Japan Patent Office.
+The other trademarks registered were [Marufuku](/en/hanafuda/manufacturers/nintendo/marufuku_jirushi), [Masamune](/en/hanafuda/manufacturers/nintendo/masamune), and [Otafuku](/en/hanafuda/manufacturers/nintendo/otafuku).

 It originally depicted a portrait of Prince Iwao Oyama (大山 巌, 12 November 1842 – 10 December 1916), who became a Field Marshal of the Imperial Japanese Army in January 1898, 2 years before the Taisho trademark was registered.